 I homeschooled our daughters for twenty-three years, and have worked as an Emergency Medical Technician, cared for hospice patients, friends with Traumatic Brain Injury and am self-taught/still learning in Holistic Nutrition/Healing.
 I am volunteer Chapter Leader for the Cherokee County branch of the Weston A. Price Foundation.
 I worked for six years as a Court Appointed Special Advocate for Cherokee County.
 I also write freelance, and my debut novel was published the summer of 2013.
 Click here to read an article I wrote in Midwifery Today Magazine about our fabulous backup doctor.

-I have been married to my boyfriend for thirty-five years.
+I have been married to my boyfriend for thirty-seven years.
 We have four grown daughters, seven granddaughters and a grandson.
 We are a fertile clan!

 I love the opportunity to be a channel of tenderness and encouragement with women and their families.
 I consider birth sacred, and the invitation to be present, a gift.